 top of page

-6 Ideas to Help Kids Who Feel Anxious at Halloween
+6 Ideas to Help Autistic Kids (or any kids) Who Feel Anxious at Halloween

-Halloween and its ghosts and witches and goblins in an exciting time for many.
-But others, kids and adults included, can't wait for this season to be over.
+Halloween, with its ghosts and witches and goblins is an exciting time for many.
+But for others, Autistic children and adults included, is not a favorite time of year.
 It is too scary, too intense, and far too stimulating from a sensory perspective.

 1- Understand Child Development: